Coding4Glory/modneo-confman/README.md

 ## Known Issues ⚠

-The enabled directory is not created automatically
+- The enabled directory is not created automatically.
+- Enabled configs are shown twice
+- UI is not automatically refereshed